 Types of bulimia treatment offered at Montecatini Eating Disorder Treatment Center

 Since treating our very first client in 1991, Montecatini has helped inspire and transform the lives of hundreds of women.
 We are nationally recognized as a leading provider of eating disorder treatment and are dedicated to helping our clients resume their lives as healthy, joyful individuals who are ready to live to their fullest potential.
 Women between the ages of 16 and 55 can heal in our residential, partial hospitalization, and intensive outpatient programs.
-These programs are designed to help our clients overcome anorexia nervosa, bulimia nervosa, or binge-eating disorder, as well as co-occurring mental health and substance use disorders.
+These programs are designed to help our clients overcome anorexia nervosa, bulimia nervosa, or binge-eating disorder, as well as co-occurring mental health.

 Montecatini is located just three miles from the Pacific Coastline in picturesque Carlsbad, California.
 The center itself exudes the comfort and safety akin to being at home, and our staff puts forth every effort to ensure that the atmosphere we create is both peaceful and conducive to recovery.
 Each client is treated with the utmost respect and dignity, and her care will be personalized to her unique history, challenges, life experiences, and needs.